koordinates/kart/docs/GPKG_WC.md

 #### Approximated types

-According to the (GPKG spec)[http://www.geopackage.org/spec/], a valid GPKG must contain only the following types:
+According to the [GPKG specification](http://www.geopackage.org/spec/), a valid GPKG must contain only the following types:

 * `BOOLEAN`
 * `BLOB`